apupu-framework/asynchronous-context/README.md

 **[Kombucha.js][kombucha]** backend framework; that is, this is the core module of **[Kombucha.js][kombucha]**.
 This module offers following functionalities.

-- Automatically trace all method invocation and create trace log with a call-tree graph.
+- Automatically trace all method invocation and create a trace log as a call tree graph.
-- Watch all method invocation and Validate its input data as JSON objects and output data as the return value.
+- Watch all method invocation and validate its input data as JSON objects and output data as the return value.

 There are already several modules which supports `asynchronous-context` module